adlnet/xAPIWrapper/README.md

                     }
                 });

-###### Direct JSON
+###### JSON String
     var report = validator.validateStatement("{\"id\":\"fd41c918-b88b-4b20-a0a5-a4c32391aaa0\",\"actor\":{\"mbox\":\"mailto:bob@example.com\"},\"verb\":{\"id\":\"http:\/\/adlnet.gov\/expapi\/verbs\/created\",\"display\":{\"en-US\":\"created\"}},\"object\":{\"id\":\"http:\/\/example.com\/activities\/someUniqueId\",\"objectType\":\"Activity\"}}");

 ##### Output

-The produced report object two objects: a total count of all of the errors in each statement, and a results array for each given statements.
+The produced report object contains two properties: a total count of all of the errors in each statement, and a results array for each given statements.
 Each object in the array contains three key properties: a collection of any `errors` found in the statement, the `version` of xAPI validated against, and reference to the statement object `instance` that was evaluated (after JSON parsing, if necessary).

     var report = {
                     totalErrors: 2,